September 24, 2025

-For international investors exploring Africa, Kenya presents a compelling case for solar panel manufacturing, thanks to its abundant sunshine and growing energy demand.
+For international investors exploring Africa, Kenya offers a compelling opportunity for solar panel manufacturing, driven by abundant sunshine and growing energy demand.

 A venture’s success, however, isn’t determined by market potential alone.
-It is fundamentally reliant on the bedrock of national infrastructure: a reliable power grid, efficient transport networks, and strategic industrial zones.
+It relies fundamentally on the bedrock of national infrastructure: a reliable power grid, efficient transport networks, and strategic industrial zones.

-An entrepreneur’s focus is often on the factory itself—the machinery, the production line, the workforce.
-Yet the most critical factors for profitability and operational stability lie outside the factory walls.
-This article offers a realistic assessment of Kenya’s essential infrastructure, providing a clear-eyed view for professionals planning to enter the photovoltaic manufacturing sector.
+While an entrepreneur’s focus is often on the factory itself—the machinery, the production line, the workforce—the most critical factors for profitability and operational stability lie outside its walls.
+This article provides a realistic assessment of Kenya’s essential infrastructure, offering a clear-eyed view for professionals planning to enter the photovoltaic manufacturing sector.

 The Power Paradox: High Renewables, Unstable Grid

-The stability of the electrical supply is a primary consideration for any energy-intensive manufacturing process.
-In Kenya, this presents a unique paradox.
+The stability of the electrical supply is a primary concern for any energy-intensive manufacturing process, and in Kenya, this presents a unique paradox.

 On one hand, the country is a leader in renewable energy generation.
 According to the Energy and Petroleum Regulatory Authority (EPRA), Kenya derives approximately 90% of its electricity from renewable sources, primarily geothermal, hydro, and wind power.
 This commitment to green energy resonates with the ethos of the solar industry.

-However, the reality on the ground for industrial users can be challenging.
-Data from the World Bank and local business surveys show that many firms in Kenya experience an average of 5 to 10 significant power outages per month.
-These interruptions, coupled with voltage fluctuations, pose a direct threat to the sensitive and expensive equipment used in solar module production.
+The reality on the ground for industrial users, however, presents significant challenges.
+Data from the World Bank and local business surveys reveal that many firms in Kenya experience an average of 5 to 10 significant power outages per month.
+These interruptions, along with accompanying voltage fluctuations, pose a direct threat to the sensitive, expensive equipment used in solar module production.

 Why Grid Stability is Non-Negotiable